-- (a) A focused environmental impact report may be utilized if a project meets all of the following requirements: - (1) The project consists solely of the installation of pollution control equipment required by a rule or regulation of an agency listed in Section 21159.4 and other components necessary to complete the installation of that equipment. - (2) The agency certified an environmental impact report on the rule or regulation or reviewed it pursuant to a certified regulatory program, and, in either case, the review included an assessment of growth inducing impacts and cumulative impacts of, and alternatives to, the project. - (3) The environmental review required by paragraph (2) was completed within five years of certification of the focused environmental impact report.

-- (4) An environmental impact report is not required pursuant to Section 21166. - (b) The discussion of significant effects on the environment in the focused environmental impact report shall be limited to project-specific potentially significant effects on the environment of the project which were not discussed in the environmental analysis of the rule or regulation required pursuant to subdivision (a) of Section 21159.
-No discussion of growth-inducing impacts or cumulative impacts shall be required in the focused environmental impact report, and the discussion of alternatives shall be limited to a discussion of alternative means of compliance, if any, with the rule or regulation.
+- (a) A focused environmental impact report may be utilized if a project meets all of the following requirements: - (1) The project consists solely of the installation of pollution control equipment required by a rule or regulation of an agency listed in Section 21159.4 and other components necessary to complete the installation of that equipment, either of the following: - (A) Pollution control equipment required by a rule or regulation of an agency listed in subdivision (a) of Section 21159.4 and other components necessary to complete the installation of that equipment. - (B) Pollution control equipment and other components necessary to complete the installation of that equipment that reduces greenhouse gases required by a rule or regulation of an agency listed in Section 21159.4 pursuant to the California Global Warming Solutions Act of 2006 (Division 25.5 (commencing with Section 38500) of the Health and Safety Code). - (2) The agency certified an environmental impact report on the rule or regulation or reviewed it pursuant to a certified regulatory program, and, in either case, the review included an assessment of growth inducing impacts and cumulative impacts of, and alternatives to, the project. - (3) The environmental review required by paragraph (2) was completed within five years of certification of the focused environmental impact report. - (4) An environmental impact report is not required pursuant to Section 21166. - (b) The discussion of significant effects on the environment in the focused environmental impact report shall be limited to project-specific potentially significant effects on the environment of the project which that were not discussed in the environmental analysis of the rule or regulation required pursuant to subdivision (a) of Section 21159.
+No A discussion of growth-inducing impacts or cumulative impacts shall not be required in the focused environmental impact report, and the discussion of alternatives shall be limited to a discussion of alternative means of compliance, if any, with the rule or regulation.

 § 21159.2.
-NEGATIVE DECLARATION; MITIGATED NEGATIVE DECLARATION; ENVIRONMENTAL IMPACT REPORT ON COMPLIANCE PROJECT; PROJECT-SPECIFIC ISSUED: CONTENTS
+NEGATIVE DECLARATION; MITIGATED NEGATIVE DECLARATION; ENVIRONMENTAL IMPACT REPORT ON COMPLIANCE PROJECT; PROJECT-SPECIFIC ISSUED; CONTENTS